dheerajchelani000-creator/Library-Management-System/README.md

-# Library Management System
+# C++ OOP Based Library Console App

-A C++ application intended to assist in managing book inventories, issue/return and purchase book transactions, and member records efficiently.
+This system leverages Inheritance and Runtime Polymorphism to structure the user roles (Admin and Student).
+It manages the library's inventory and tracks issued, submitted, and purchased books against individual student registration numbers.